Arushi-N4/GithubPagerank/README.md

-# 🔍 GitHub PageRank Comparison App
+# 🔍 GitHub PageRank Comparison Tool

 A Flask web application that compares the influence of two GitHub users using a **custom PageRank algorithm**.
 It visualizes the follower and repository network of each user, calculates their PageRank scores, and determines who has a more impactful GitHub presence.